Top 15 remaining 2019 NFL free agents

 Previous ranking: 49

 Does anyone want a 33-year-old pass-rusher who has averaged 5.6 sacks over the past four seasons?
-Those statistics don't tell the whole picture, of course, and the Packers have at times used Matthews at the less-visible middle linebacker position.
+Those statistics don't tell the whole picture, of course, and the Packers have at times used Matthews at the less visible middle linebacker position.
 But there is no doubt that it has been a while since Matthews was at his best.

 2018 team: Cincinnati Bengals | Age: 27